DS-project-2025-team/ds-project-2025/docs/final_report/parts/prototype.typ

   No incorrect results will be returned in any failure.
   REPORT and OUTPUT messages can be checked by the formula it contains.

+- Scalability: New nodes can join the system while it is running.
+  Kafka used in the system is also distributed message broker which can be scaled up.

 The implementation is written in Python using the following key components:
 - Kafka — message broker